Bert Hardy/Picture Post/Getty Images

 Yet the issue is more pressing than ever, certainly for the Conservatives.
 Although early estimates of youth turnout after the election were daftly optimistic, the number seems to have been high: 58 per cent of 18-24 year olds voted – up 15 per cent from 2015.

 This was bad news for the Tories.
 YouGov found that while 66 per cent of 18-19 year olds voted Labour, only 19 per cent voted Conservative.
-If you look at 18-29 year olds, it was little better: 64 per cent favoured Labour, with the Tories winning a pathetic 21 per cent of their votes.
+Among 18-29 year olds, it was little better: 64 per cent favoured Labour, with the Tories winning a paltry 21 per cent of their votes.

-Although the young have never had much enthusiasm for the Conservative Party, this year’s figures make for grim reading for the Tories.
+Although the young have never had much enthusiasm for the Conservative Party, this year’s figures make for particularly grim reading.
 It is a drastic fall in fortunes from 2015, when Labour was only 4 per cent ahead among of 18-29 year olds.

-But if the Tory party is to reduce its reliance on the elderly, this decline cannot continue if it hopes to beat Labour at the next election.
+But if the Tory party is to reduce its reliance on the elderly, this decline cannot continue.
 Here are four steps the Tories should take to redress the balance.

 It is an irony lost on few Tory modernisers that the woman who coined the phrase “the nasty party” has set about retoxifying it.
 By breaking from Cameron’s social liberalism, and focusing on marginalia like fox hunting, Theresa May has alienated the young once more.
 Pursuing a hard Brexit, in which arbitrary immigration caps are favoured over economic pragmatism, has only compounded the problem.